Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that may impact the region.
-Key initiatives include the Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, Izatt Close Residential Development, and Manoora Infill Housing Development.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that could impact the area.
+Notable projects include the Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, Izatt Close Residential Development, and Manoora Infill Housing Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.